pganssle-talks/pyconf-hyderabad-2020-stable-interface/0000/02/09/my-trip-to-hyderabad.md

 Notes:

-Obviously going to conferences isn't all fun and games and Hyderabad is 18 hours away.
+Obviously going to conferences isn't all fun and games and Hyderabad is 18 hours away from New York.
 I wouldn't want to miss out on that experience!

-You can't see it here, but since I do have a 2-year-old in my house, I was able to accurately simulate the experience of a toddler on the plane screaming and kicking the back of your seat as well.
+You can't see it here, but since I do have a 2-year-old in my house, I was able to accurately simulate the experience of a toddler on the plane screaming and kicking the back of your seat while you're trying to sleep.

 --